immunodeficient rat model

 Breeding of the SRG rats is strictly prohibited.
 Hera requires all customers to sign the terms of the Conditions for Use Agreement prior to shipping the animals.

 Is breeding allowed?
-No, breeding is prohibited under the Hera Conditions for Use for the SRG rats.
+Breeding is typically prohibited under the Hera Conditions for Use for the SRG rats.
+However, special exceptions are possible.
 If your study requires breeding of the animals, please contact us.

 Can you provide older/younger animals?
 Currently our standard age at shipment is 4-5 weeks old.
 Hera can accommodate requests for any age animals.
-Contact your representative to discuss your specific requirements.
+Contact us to discuss your specific requirements.
 Additional fees may apply.

 When can I expect my order?
-The SRG rats will be available for pre-order starting November 1st.
-The animals will be reserved on a first-come first-serve basis starting in December.
-Upon placing the order your estimated arrival date will be provided and updated monthly.
+The SRG rats are reserved on a first-come first-serve basis.
+Upon placing the order your estimated arrival date will be provided and updated accordingly.

 How are the animals housed?
 The SRG rats are housed in Innovive dual HEPA filter individually ventilated caging (IVC) in Hera’s new barrier facility.
 Health reports are available for the SRG rats and Hera facility.